AlphaStudio2020/AS-Medic/README.md

-# 🏥 AS-Medical | NPC Medic System for ESX
+# 🏥 AGD-Medical | NPC Medic System for ESX

 A simple and optimized **ESX NPC Medic** script that lets players heal or revive themselves (or others) via an NPC — only when not enough real medics are online.